Trial of Charles I: Trial proceeding

 The court proceeded as if the king had pleaded guilty (pro confesso), rather than subjecting Charles to the peine forte et dure, that is, pressing with stones, as was standard practice in case of a refusal to plead.
 However, witnesses were heard by the judges for "the further and clearer satisfaction of their own judgement and consciences".

 Thirty witnesses were summoned, but some were later excused.
 The evidence was heard in the Painted Chamber rather than Westminster Hall.
 King Charles was not present to hear the evidence against him and he had no opportunity to question witnesses.

 The King was declared guilty at a public session on Saturday 27 January 1649 and sentenced to death.
 His sentence read: "That the court being satisfied that he, Charles Stuart, was guilty of the crimes of which he had been accused, did judge him tyrant, traitor, murderer, and public enemy to the good people of the nation, to be put to death by the severing of his head from his body."
 To show their agreement with the sentence, all of the 67 Commissioners who were present rose to their feet.
 During the rest of that day and on the following day, signatures were collected for his death warrant.
-This was eventually signed by 59 of the Commissioners, including two who had not been present when the sentence was passed.
+It was eventually signed by 59 of the Commissioners, including two who had not been present when the sentence was passed.